THE WHAMPOA MILITARY ACADEMY: MODERN CHINA'S CRUCIBLE FOR MILITARY TALENT (until 14th January 2015)

 Oi! is located at 12 Oil Street, North Point.
 The venue opened in May 2013 and is converted from a grade II historic building which was originally home to Royal Hong Kong Yacht Club.
 It provides space for the community to experience art and a platform for art practitioners to experiment with their ideas of artistic creation.
 For more details about Oi! see WHAT'S NEW.

-For details of the exhibition, please visit the Oi! website;
+For details of the exhibition, see the Oi! website;

 ASSIMILATION INTO HAN CULTURE: THE ANCIENT FUNERARY POTTERY OF GUANGXI (until 15th September 2014)